core-wg/core-problem-details/draft-ietf-core-problem-details.md

 entry, the documentation of which defines these internal entries, typically chosen to address a given application domain.

-Consumers of a Concise Problem Details data item MUST ignore any Custom Problem Detail entries, or keys inside the Custom Problem Detail entries, that they do not recognize; this allows Custom Problem Detail entries to evolve and include additional information in the future.
+When evolving Custom Problem Detail entry definitions, the "ignore-unknown rule" discussed in the introduction to
+{{sec-new-attributes}} can help with including additional information.
 The assumption is that this is done in a backward and forward compatible way.

-Sometimes, Custom Problem Detail entries can evolve in a way where forward compatibility by "ignore unknown" would not be appropriate: e.g., when needing to add a "must-understand" member, which can only be ignored at the peril of misunderstanding the Concise Problem Details data item ("false interoperability").
+Sometimes, Custom Problem Detail entries can evolve in a way where forward compatibility by applying the "ignore-unknown rule" would not be appropriate: e.g., when needing to add a "must-understand" member, which can only be ignored at the peril of misunderstanding the Concise Problem Details data item ("false interoperability").
 In this case, a new Custom Problem Detail key can simply be